-Email is inherently unsecured.
-Therefore, ITD offers an add-on feature (powered by Cisco Ironport) that provides encryption for agencies that use email to exchange sensitive and/or confidential information.
-It's as simple as adding "Securemail:" to the subject line of outbound messages.
+Email is inherently unsecured; therefore, ITD offers an add-on feature that provides encryption for agencies that use email to exchange sensitive and/or confidential information.
+One must first be given permission send secure messages.
+Submit a Generic Service Request in WMS for permission.
+To send a secure message, simply add "Securemail:" to the subject line of outbound messages.
 The recipient automatically receives instructions to access the email via the Secure Message Center.

 ITD’s online Work Management System (WMS) may be used to submit a "Email/IM/Rightfax/Quota" service request.
 ITD's Enterprise Service Level Agreement includes Service Level Objectives and Standard Intervals for Request Fulfillment.

 A centralized e-mail encryption service exists for agencies that need to exchange secure messages with external entities.
 There is a one-time user install fee plus a monthly fee for each user accessing the system.